 It should be understood Drill Tech's rock slinger concept has not been used in the Greater Kansas City area and no documentation can be found on similar devices.
-We recommend test holes be completed with the rock slinger and available prepared aggregate in order to define the geometry of the fill piles created by the rock slinger and finalize the mine filling methodology.
+To finalize the mine filling methodology, we recommend test holes completed with the rock slinger and available prepared aggregate be observed from the mine space to evaluate the geometry of the fill piles.